 The PHAC provides a sounding board and a community voice in the review and revision of public health programs, strategies and goals.
 The PHAC assures a needed link to community input for the implementation of the Community Health Improvement Plan and in assuring alignment with standards addressing community partnerships.
 The PHAC also convenes as an ethics committee for the Clackamas County Public Health Division.

 The purpose of the council is to provide the voice of the community to CCPHD and a forum for the discussion of population health issues that impact Clackamas County residents.
 Some of the functions of the PHAC include:

-- Advise the Public Health Division Director and staff in the development of activities, strategies and priorities to achieve community health improvement goals.
+- Advise the Clackamas County Board of County Commissioners and Public Health staff in the development of activities, strategies and priorities to achieve community health improvement goals.

-- Review reports, planning documents and publications.
-Make recommendations to assure alignment with public health goals and standards.
+- Review and develop reports, planning documents and publications.
+Make funding and policy recommendations to assure alignment with public health goals and standards.

 - Link public health programs and services to the broad cross-section of populations throughout the county.

 - Promote public health initiatives and activities.
 Participate in community education and engagement.

 - Deliberate as an ethics committee.
 Review and discuss community-based public health ethics issues occurring within the county.

 - Advocate for policy and system changes that improve the health of communities in Clackamas County.
 Optional activities could include providing oral or written testimony, helping to identify coalitions of support for health policy, and participating in legislative activities.

 Membership and Composition of the PHAC